mnebuerquo/argument-from-authority/readme.md

 allow the presentation to run when served from Github Pages with no more configuration from you.

+## Common Pitfalls

+The slide separators `---` or incremental slide separators `--` may not render correctly if followed by additional whitespace on the same line.
+Also, remember the newline both before and after the separators.

+Another difficulty is determining how much content can go on a single slide.
+This gets a little easier with practice, but you have to preview the content to be sure.
+I have found [Remarkize](https://remarkjs.com/remarkise) to be very useful for a quick preview.

 ## Attribution

 The 'readme.md' file created by default in your presentation repo contains a